0xPolygonMiden/compiler/docs/src/guides/wasm_to_masm.md

 > [!NOTE]
 > This example is more complicated than it needs to be at the moment, bear with us!

-Assuming you have followed the instruction for installing the Miden VM locally, we can test this program out as follows:
+Assuming you have followed the instructions for installing the Miden VM locally, we can test this program out as follows:

 First, we need to define a program to link our `wasm_fib.masm` module into, since